NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 Should I buy the NEMO Tensor?

 Yes!
 If you need a new backpacking sleeping pad, this is the one I'd recommend.
-The newest iteration of the Tensors have a great warmth-to-weight ratio, a lot of comfort, and good durability.
-Previous versions were almost there, but NEMO nailed it with this one.
+Tensors have a great warmth-to-weight ratio, a lot of comfort, and good durability.

-But if you haven't been able to get a good night of sleep on your inflatable backpacking pad from another brand, with the new improvements on the Tensor, it is definitely worth making a switch.
+If you haven't been able to get a good night of sleep on your inflatable backpacking pad from another brand, it is definitely worth making a switch to the Tensor.

 NEMO Tensor Ultralight Trail